OrbitX vs Betfair: Sports Betting Exchange at 40% Less Commission

 This means there is no liquidity trade-off.
 You are not accepting thinner markets in exchange for lower commission.
 The markets are identical.
 The prices are identical.
 The matched volume is identical.
 The only variable that changes is the percentage taken from your winning bets.

 For context, Betfair's exchange typically sees over £100 million matched on a single Premier League weekend.
 OrbitX users are trading into that exact same pool.
 Whether a market shows 50,000 or 5 million in available liquidity, it is the same number you would see logged into Betfair directly.
+The 3% commission advantage becomes especially significant when you start systematically exploiting price gaps between sharp books and the exchange.
+We explain that approach in detail in our value betting strategy guide.

-Exchange commission is charged on your net profit from winning bets — not on your stake.
+Exchange commission is charged on your net profit from winning bets, not on your stake.
 This is a crucial distinction that new exchange users sometimes misunderstand.
 If you place a €1,000 back bet at odds of 2.00 and it wins, your gross profit is €1,000.
 The commission is calculated on that €1,000 profit:

 On a single bet, the €20 difference seems modest.
 But exchange trading is a volume activity.
 Professional exchange users place hundreds of trades per month, and the commission difference compounds rapidly.
-A trader generating €10,000 per month in net profit saves €200 per month — €2,400 per year — purely from the commission reduction.
+A trader generating €10,000 per month in net profit saves €200 per month, €2,400 per year, purely from the commission reduction.
 At €50,000 monthly profit, the annual saving is €12,000.

 Importantly, when you lose a bet on the exchange, you pay zero commission.
 Commission only applies to net winning markets.
-This is the same on both Betfair and OrbitX — the difference is purely in the rate applied to your profits.
+This is the same on both Betfair and OrbitX.
+The difference is purely in the rate applied to your profits.

 Use the slider below to see the commission difference based on your typical monthly exchange profit: